13 Tips About Retropie That Will Impress Your Friends

 As you probably know, there are two main issues when using Retropie on a Raspberry Pi:

-Depending on what kind of ROMs you want to use, it can fill quickly (ROMs for the latest platforms can weigh over 500M, so 32 ROMs like this and your 16G SD card is full). - The second issue is the SD card lifetime.
-They are not known to work for years of intense usage, so you may lose everything if your SD card dies.
+Depending on what kind of ROMs you want to use, it can fill quickly (ROMs for the latest platforms can weigh over 500M, so 32 ROMs like this and your 16G SD card is full). - The second problem is the lifespan of SD cards.
+They are not known to last for years of intensive use, so you may lose everything when your SD card dies.

-Yes, if you need more storage, you can find big and cheap SD cards for Retropie, like this giant and fast SD card.
+Yes, if you need more storage, you can find big, affordable SD cards for Retropie, like this giant and fast SD card.
 With storage like this, you can keep anything you want (games, screenshots, videos, etc.).
 Also, it’s one of the fastest models from my SD card benchmark, so space and speed are not incompatible :).

 If you want to be safer with your storage, another option is to store your ROMs on a USB device (or at least do a regular backup on it).

-If you don’t have one yet, you can find several disks that are good value for money.
+If you don’t have one yet, you can find several disks that offer good value for money.
 Personally, I have this one on Amazon.

 Mount a USB drive on Retropie

-OK, so once you get the perfect USB device, plug it on your computer and format it in FAT32.
+OK, so once you get the perfect USB device, plug it into your computer and format it in FAT32.

 On Windows, open the file explorer, right-click on the device drive and choose “Format”.

-Make sure to select “FAT32” for the file format and click “Start”.
+Make sure you select “FAT32” for the file format and click “Start”.

-Unplug the USB device, and plug it on your Raspberry Pi.
+Unplug the USB device, and plug it into your Raspberry Pi.

 Then follow this procedure to use the drive for ROMs storage: